RinteRface/shinyHeatmap/README.md

 </style>
 <img src="man/figures/shinyHeatmap-ui.gif" class="center">

-## Demo
+## Note about shinyapps.io

-The recording app is deployed [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar).
-Once you played a bit with this apps, browse to [here](https://dgranjon.shinyapps.io/shinyHeatmap-navbar?get_heatmap) to get the heatmap data points.
-Please not that the demo is running on shinyapps.io.
-As a result, the data storage is ephemeral (not persistent: data will be reset each time the apps become idle).
+At the moment, shinyHeatmap writes on local files.
+As a result, whenever the app is deployed on shinyapps.io, the data storage is ephemeral (not persistent: data will be reset each time the apps become idle, or redeployed ...).
 See [here](https://docs.posit.co/shinyapps.io/Storage.html) for more details.

 ## Examples